 Dates, times, and locations of workshops are listed below.
 If you have further questions about the Academics Plus series, please email Julianne Reynolds, Associate Director, Office of Learning Resources and Learning Instructor for International Students, at firstname.lastname@example.org.

-Sharpening Your Reading and Critical Thinking Skills
+Strategic Reading and Critical Thinking

-Tuesday, January 23, 6:30 - 8:00 PM; Weingarten Center
+Tuesday, September 4, 6:30 - 8:00 pm; Weingarten Center, Stouffer Commons

-Reading primary and secondary sources will enhance your learning and deepen your understanding of the history, theories, and current issues of your field of study.
+Reading primary and secondary sources will enhance your learning and deepen your understanding of the history, theories and current issues of your field of study.
 However, the amount of assigned reading can sometimes feel overwhelming, especially when English is a second language.
 The good news is that there are many pre-, during-, and post-reading strategies you can use to increase your understanding and retention of texts.
 This workshop will address those strategies and teach you how to adapt your strategies for different courses.

-Refining Your Academic Listening and Note-Taking Skills
+Academic Listening and Note-Taking

 Information flies fast and furious in lectures and discussions.
 Are you taking notes on the right things?
 Do your notes make sense to you when you review them later?
 Come find out how to identify key information in lectures, maintain your focus and concentration in class, and gain familiarity with a variety of note-taking styles and strategies.